top of page

 NEIGHBOURHOOD PLAN

-The Stoke Mandeville Neighbourhood Plan imposes certain conditions on any planning application outside the Settlement Boundary in the open countryside, and it will be a legal document that has full weight when planning applications are considered by Buckinghamshire Council.
+The Stoke Mandeville Neighbourhood Plan imposes certain conditions on any planning application outside the Settlement Boundary in the open countryside, and it is now a LEGAL DOCUMENT that has FULL WEIGHT when planning applications in the parish of Stoke Mandeville are considered by Buckinghamshire Council.

 In a Parish whose rural nature will be forever changed as a result of the proposed housing allocations, HS2 and new road infrastructure, the Neighbourhood Plan cannot prevent development on strategic sites on land between Stoke Mandeville Village and the southern borders of Aylesbury.